Spanish Navy: The Habsburg era

-After decisively repealing a large Franco-Ottoman siege of Oran and reinforcing the Christian position in the Great Siege of Malta, Spain was part of the Holy League along with Venice, the Papal States and other Christian allies, inflicting a great defeat on the Ottoman Navy in the Battle of Lepanto (1571) and stopping Muslim forces from gaining uncontested control of the eastern Mediterranean.
+The armada suffered a defeat against the Ottomans in the Battle of Djerba, but its position recovered relatively quick, decisively repelling a large Franco-Ottoman siege of Oran and achieving reconquest of the Peñón de Vélez de la Gomera.
+After executing the relief of the Great Siege of Malta, Spain was part of the Holy League along with Venice, the Papal States and other Christian allies, inflicting a great defeat on the Ottoman Navy in the Battle of Lepanto (1571) and stopping Muslim forces from gaining uncontested control of the eastern Mediterranean.
+The Ottomans rebuild their fleet and faced the Holy Fleet again in the skirmish at Cerigo Channel the following year, but withdrew with damage and avoided direct battle from that point.

 In 1580, after a successful amphibious campaign by Álvaro de Bazán the Younger, Spain entered a dynastic union with Portugal, reaching the apex of its naval power as a result of the combined might of its navy with the Portuguese navy, and effectively becoming the most powerful maritime force in the world.

 In the 1580s, the conflict in the Netherlands drew England into war with Spain, creating a further menace to Spanish shipping.
 The effort to neutralise this threat led to a disastrous attempt to invade England in 1588, however, the disaster of the English Armada the following year managed to return the balance between the belligerents.
 The defeat of 1588 led to a reform of fleet operations.
 The navy at this time was not a single operation but consisted of various fleets, made up mainly of armed merchantmen with escorts of royal ships.
 The Armada fiasco marked a turning point in naval warfare, where gunnery was now more important than ramming and boarding and so Spanish ships were equipped with purpose built naval guns.
 During the 1590s, the expansion of these fleets allowed a great increase in overseas trade and a massive increase in the importation of luxuries and silver.
 Nevertheless, inadequate port defences allowed an Anglo-Dutch force to raid Cádiz in 1596, and though unsuccessful in its objective of capturing the silver from the just returned convoy, was able to inflict great damage upon the city.
 Port defences at Cádiz were upgraded and all attempts to repeat the attack in the following centuries would fail.